Erdeni23/Codename-Refactored_A-Stealth-Action-Vertical-Slice-in-UE5/README.md

-# Codename Refactor: A Stealth-Action Vertical Slice in UE5
+# Codename Refactored: A Stealth-Action Vertical Slice in UE5

 Developed with Unreal Engine 5.6